greibersalas/angular-battleship/README.md

 # Angular Battleship

+This is the initial phase of the battleship game made in Angular 10
 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.